cujojs/jiff/README.md

 Creates a deep copy of `a`, which must be a valid JSON object/array/value.

+**NOTE:** In jiff &lt;= 0.6.x, `jiff.clone` incorrectly caused some ISO Date-formatted strings (eg `"2014-12-03T11:40:16.816Z"`) to be turned into `Date` objects.
+Thus, a clone *might not end up as an exact copy*.

+That was fixed in 0.7.0: `jiff.clone` creates exact copies.

+If you have code that depended on that hidden deserialization, *it will break*.
+Date deserialization is now the responsibility of the party who parsed the JSON string from which the original object/array/etc. (ie, the one passed to `jiff.clone`) was created.

 ### Patch context

 As of v0.2, `jiff.diff` and `jiff.patch` support [patch contexts](http://en.wikipedia.org/wiki/Diff#Context_format), an extra bit of information carried with each patch operation.
 Patch contexts allow smarter patching, especially in the case of arrays, where items may have moved and thus their indices changed.